Wood–Ljungdahl pathway

 The Wood–Ljungdahl pathway is a set of biochemical reactions used by some bacteria.
 It is also known as the reductive acetyl-coenzyme A (acetyl-CoA) pathway.
 This pathway enables these organisms to use hydrogen (H2) as an electron donor, and carbon dioxide as an electron acceptor and as a building block to generate acetate for biosynthesis.

 In this pathway carbon dioxide is reduced to carbon monoxide (CO) and formic acid (HCOOH) or directly into a formyl group (R−CH=O), the formyl group is reduced to a methyl group (−CH_{3}) and then combined with the carbon monoxide and coenzyme A to produce acetyl-CoA.
 Two specific enzymes participate on the carbon monoxide side of the pathway: CO dehydrogenase and acetyl-CoA synthase.
 The former catalyzes the reduction of the CO_{2} and the latter combines the resulting CO with a methyl group to give acetyl-CoA.

 Some anaerobic bacteria use the Wood–Ljungdahl pathway in reverse to break down acetate.
 For example, sulfate-reducing bacteria (SRB) transform acetate completely into CO_{2} and H_{2} coupled with the reduction of sulfate to sulfide.
 When operating in the reverse direction, the acetyl-CoA synthase is sometimes called acetyl-CoA decarbonylase.

-An evolutionarily related but biochemically distinct pathway named the Wolfe Cycle occurs exclusively in some methanogenic archaea called methanogens.
+An evolutionarily related but biochemically distinct pathway named the Wolfe Cycle occurs exclusively in some archaea called methanogens.
 In these anaerobic archaea, the Wolfe Cycle functions as a methanogenesis pathway to reduce CO_{2} into methane (CH4) with electron donors such as hydrogen (H2) and formate (HCOO^{–}).